en fr de

 One, two or multiple languages?

-While it is undoubtedly useful to have and use English as a Lingua Franca in business encounters, there exists the need to stress out that not only English should be considered a technical linguistic tool.
+While it is undoubtedly useful to have and use English as a Lingua Franca in business encounters, there exists the need to stress that not only English should be considered a technical linguistic tool.
 Besides English, plurilingualism and (inter)cultural aspects also play an essential role for successful communication, especially in border regions.
 Creating a more plurilingual atmosphere can help successful communication by raising awareness for the different linguistic backgrounds of everyone, challenges in communication due to those different backgrounds, different language competencies, etc. For example, English as a second language may not be enough if English is taught without an intercultural communication focus.
 Workers might then be skilled in English but not in intercultural communication.
 The exclusive use of English may also cause miscommunication problems that can be very costly for international companies.

 Following these explanations, the sections aim at fostering awareness of the importance of enhancing plurilingualism and pluriculturalism that allows companies to profit in a global market.